rooster and scoop & scoot

 Early in the month, someone acquired a rooster.
 The bird was off in the distance to the east, on another road so his morning wake up call was kinda nice (and 45 minutes after I get up).
 I’m just guessing here, but if it is the couple I’m thinking of, we have a mutual dislike.
 The cawing had been coming from their direction and approximate distance.
 One morning Rooster was on my property.
 Cann’t see a rooster walking so far through the woods, and out of all compass bearings, straight to me?
 Midnight drop?

 The rooster hung around for most of the day.
 Next morning when we heard him, he was right under the galley window.
-Scared the shi*t out of us.
-M&M stood up with ears alert and Mesa stalked to the back right window and looked down.
-Probably thinking, What the ….?
+Scared the SH*T out of us.
+M&M stood up, alert and Mesa stalked to a window to look down.
+Probably thinking, What the …?
 Rooster stayed around for the whole day.
 If the owner wanted the rooster back, all he had to do was drive to the sound.

 A favorite spot to hang out.
 Other spots are under the Nash and pickup.
 Rooster seems to like our spot and hasn’t left.
 From time to time he follows me around.
 Once I walked up from working down the hill and there he was, lying on the top step.
 If I ever forget to close the screen door, I’m sure he would walk right in.
 ‘This my new coop?’

 It’s kinda different having him around.
 Don’t know how this will turn out.
 There are a number of people here who have chickens, maybe I’ll ask a couple if they want a rooster, or I’ll post a notice on the kiosk.
 I need to check youtube for a way to catch a free roaming rooster, without getting shredded.
 I leave the first of November.
 He would not survive the winter on his own.
 Don’t want to see that.
 Any ideas?